jorritsandbrink/superset-duckdb/README.md

-# Apache Superset – DuckDB Docker image
+# Apache Superset – DuckDB
+This repo presents a minimal setup to read `Parquet`, `JSON`, and `CSV` files with Apache Superset.
+Using an _in-memory_ DuckDB database, a live data connection is made between Superset and a filesystem.

+# Custom Docker image
 Execute the steps below to setup a local Apache Superset instance—with DuckDB support—using Docker.

 ## Build the image